 Shop Vacuum

 Vacuuming is another efficient and effective way to get rid of pine needles.
-Vacuums designed specifically for outdoor use or shop vacs can give you the ease of vacuuming and simultaneously collecting all the heavy debris directly into a bag instead of first blowing all of them on a tarp and then collecting them into a bag.
-This article will guide you in buying a vacuum cleaner.
+Shop vacs can give you the ease of vacuuming and simultaneously collecting all the heavy debris directly into a bag instead of first blowing all of them on a tarp and then collecting them into a bag.

 You should be careful while using the vacuum for this purpose.
 Sucking up pine cones might harm some vacuums.